Columbus Crew / Ticket Sales

 Meta — Facebook & Instagram

-Paid Social (Retargeting & Prospecting)
+Paid Social — Retargeting & Prospecting

 Key Outcomes

-Want to Learn More?
+Want to know more?